 The sine is a trigonometric function of an angle, usually defined for acute angles within a right-angled triangle as the ratio of the length of the opposite side to the longest side of the triangle.
 In the illustration below, sin(α) = a/c and sin(β) = b/c.

-In the graph above, cos(α) = a/c.
-From this definition it follows that the sine of any angle is always less than or equal to one.
-It takes negative values for angles larger than 180°.
+From cos(α) = a/c follows that the sine of any angle is always less than or equal to one.
+The function takes negative values for angles larger than 180°.
 Since for a right triangle the longest side is the hypotenuse and it is opposite to the right angle, the sine of a right angle is equal to the ratio of the hypotenuse to itself, thus equal to 1.
 You can use this sine calculator to verify this.

 A commonly used law in trigonometry which is trivially derived from the sine definition is the law of sines: